danielmhair/whisper-clean-media/media_cleaner/Steps.md

 - Same for brackets
 - For lines that start only has [ wait until it has ]

-# Next Steps: Search for words that are bad and make a list and their associated time slots
+# Next Step: Search for words that are profane and make a list and their associated time slots

 # Next Step: Then find the best way to remove the word from the audio